kairos-fhir/kairos-fhir-dsl-mapping-example/docs/Bulk-Data-Export.md

 |---------------|----------|-----------------------------|-------------|
 | `_jobId`      | String   | the job id assigned by HDRP | -           |

-Depending on the status different HTTP status codes will be returned
+Depending on the status, different HTTP status codes will be returned

 | **Status Code** | **Description**                                 |
 |-----------------|-------------------------------------------------|